Works with both the Zazzle and Society6 Nifty versions. We’re using the Zazzle one as an example here.

 Once the Speed-sharer page opens, you’re good to go with your mini campaign.

-Even though referrals don’t work on the Zazzle forum, the tracking code zfrm_ is added to the generated BBCode.
+Even though referrals don’t work within the Zazzle Community, the tracking code zfrm_ is added to the generated HTML.
 In part that’s because it makes writing the code behind the speed-sharer easier, when everything’s treated the same.
 There’s also the chance that search engines will pick up on it.
 You’d be able to do a search on, say, Google for your tracking code and, if you found it, you’d know that Google had indexed that forum post and gobbled up your product link.
 That might then convince you to post more on the forum!

 Examples of when you’d be using mini campaigns